by Kris Oyen | Oct 9, 2023 | Podcast

 Subscribe to the Recovery Elevator Podcast Apple Podcasts | | More

-Today we have Dennis.
-He is 36 years old and lives near Vancouver, Canada.
-Dennis took his last drink on September 5th, 2025.
+Today we have Lidia.
+She is 41 years old from Seattle, WA and she took her last drink of alcohol on August 31st, 2025.

 This episode is brought to you by: